Elisu Sultanate

 The Sultanate of Elisu, also known as Elisou or Ilisu, was a sultanate in the 18th and 19th centuries.

 Geography, population and government

 Located mostly on the southern slope of the Caucasus Mountains in what is now northwest Azerbaijan, it extended from north of the mountain crest down to the Alazani river valley.
-Southeast in the lowlands was the Shirvan Khanatem and northwest along the mountains were the Djaro-Belokani communities.
+Southeast in the lowlands was the Shirvan Khanate and northwest along the mountains were the Djaro-Belokani communities.
 Djaro-Belokan and Elisu were closely connected.

 The mountainous north was inhabited by Tsakhurs and the low country by Azerbaijanis and the Ingiloys (Muslim Georgians).
 The upper class was Tsakhur.
 In local usage, a Sultan was below a Khan and above a Bey.
 The Sultanate was partly hereditary and partly elected by a Jamaat, an assembly of notables.
 He was often confirmed by the Persian Shah.
 In a few cases, he was imposed by whoever had a large army nearby.
 For a few purposes, the Sultan was almost a member of the Djaro-Belokani.